 Menopause is widely associated with uncomfortable hot flashes, but many women also suffer from vaginal dryness during and after menopause (Climacteric, March 3, 2016).
-When tissues of the vulva and vagina atrophy, women may find sexual intercourse painful.
-Needless to say, this can create difficulties with their partners, undermining important relationships.
+When tissues of the vulva and vagina atrophy, sexual intercourse may become painful.
+Needless to say, pain can cause trouble.
+In such situations, women may experience difficulties with their relationships.
 Doctors frequently prescribe estrogen to overcome vaginal dryness, either as pills or as vaginal creams or Estring (estradiol intravaginal ring).
 Another option is a softgel vaginal insert containing estradiol (Menopause, Aug.
 19, 2019).
 However, women who have had breast cancer and those who have a family history of breast cancer may be reluctant to use estrogen.
 They might prefer natural approaches to manage this problem.
+So do some women who find that estrogen produces side effects.

 Cocoa Butter for Vaginal Dryness?